cisagov/log4j-affected-db/README.md

 This repository provides
 [CISA's guidance](https://www.cisa.gov/uscert/apache-log4j-vulnerability-guidance)
 and an overview of related software regarding the Log4j vulnerability (CVE-2021-44228).
-CISA encourages users and administrators to review the [official Apache release](https://logging.apache.org/log4j/2.x/security.html) and upgrade to Log4j 2.17.1 or apply the recommended mitigations immediately.
+CISA urges users and administrators to review the [official Apache release](https://logging.apache.org/log4j/2.x/security.html) for updates and mitigation guidance, and upgrade to Log4j 2.17.1 (Java 8), 2.12.4 (Java 7) and 2.3.2 (Java 6).

 The information in this repository is provided "as is" for informational purposes only and is being assembled and updated by CISA through